 Most importantly, the park will become the new iconic face of East Peoria – green, growing, and family centered.

 The goal of the new park is to draw people regularly into our downtown district to spur economic activity and growth, reconnect and beautify our downtown, and provide the infrastructure needed for community activities and events.
-The Foundation Board views this undertaking as being a once-in-a-century opportunity to develop a green, family-friendly space right in the center of our downtown that will for decades be thought of as the iconic heart of the city.
+The Foundation Board views this undertaking as being a once-in-a-century opportunity to develop a green, family friendly space right in the center of our downtown that will for decades be thought of as the iconic heart of the city.